 With a better understanding of how binge drinking can have negative consequences in your life, it may help to prevent problematic patterns of alcohol use that could ultimately lead to dependency or addiction.

 If you or a loved one is concerned about long-term memory problems, it may be time to reach out for professional help.
 Our admissions navigators are available to speak with you about treatment options 24/7.
-Call our hotline at 1-888-685-5770 to start your journey toward recovery today.
+Call our hotline at 1-888-685-5770 or get a text to start your journey toward recovery today.

 What Is the Definition of Binge Drinking?